 Bill Cosby’s 2018 conviction for the sexual assault of Andrea Constand in 2004 was overturned yesterday by the Pennsylvania Supreme Court.
 The 2018 conviction was heralded as the first high profile man in Hollywood to fall to the #MeToo Movement and set the scene for a floodgate of allegations.

-The reason why the conviction was overturned was because the trial that resulted in the conviction was unfair.
-By majority ruling the court found that state prosecutor Bruce Castor had come to an agreement with the Cosby’s defence lawyers that if the state dropped the rape charge Cosby would testify in a civil lawsuit brought by Andrea Constand.
-Under Pennsylvania laws a defendant in civil proceedings can only refuse to testify if facing criminal proceedings.
+The reason why the conviction was overturned was that the trial that resulted in the conviction was unfair.
+By majority ruling the court found that state prosecutor Bruce Castor had come to an agreement with Cosby’s defence lawyers that if the state dropped the rape charge Cosby would testify in a civil lawsuit brought by Andrea Constand.
+Under Pennsylvania laws, a defendant in civil proceedings can only refuse to testify if facing criminal proceedings.